 Are prone to ear infections and need the most airflow

-Are senior pups or have sensitive skin or ears
+Are seniors or have sensitive skin or ears

 Live in a very warm or humid climate

-Denim- Our most durable and robust material, recommended for:
+Denim- (at this time only available for dogs) Our most durable material, recommended for:

 Younger dogs or adult dogs with a determined temperament